Chief Digital Business Officer, Chubb

 Gabriel Lazaro Head of Digital, Chubb Overseas General Insurance

-Fintechs have an advantage over traditional banking organisations when it comes to embedded insurance
+Fintechs start out of the gate with an advantage over traditional banking organizations when it comes to embedded insurance, believes Rodrigo Valiente, Chubb’s Vice President of Digital, Latin America.

 Isabella Carvalho, Head of Digital, APAC at Chubb

-For example, GCash, a leading super app in the Philippines recognised that many customers would benefit from a backstop in the event they were temporarily unable to pay their bills.
+For example, GCash, a leading super app in the Philippines recognized that many customers would benefit from a backstop in the event they were temporarily unable to pay their bills.

 GCash Boosts Confidence in App-Based Transactions

-GCash is a cashless ecosystem in the Philippines with millions of users and which empowers partner merchants towards digitalisation.
+GCash is a cashless ecosystem in the Philippines with millions of users which empowers partner merchants towards digitalization.

 GCash wanted to provide assurance to customers transacting through its service, many of whom are either underinsured or not insured at all, creating many potential challenges if they were unable to work and earn an income.
 The goal was to provide protection for transactions conducted through its mobile app.